Tesla's Challenge: Leaving Behind The Lap Of Luxury

 Those profits were driven by pricey cars — higher-priced variants of Tesla's new Model 3, which sell for $50,000 and up.

-But instead of doubling down on the strategy that proved profitable, Tesla is laying off thousands of people to slash costs, reducing production of the Model S and Model X, and building a new factory in Shanghai.
+But instead of doubling down on the strategy that proved profitable, Tesla is laying off thousands of people to slash costs, reducing production of the Model S and Model X and building a new factory in Shanghai.
 It's all part of an aggressive push to make cars for the mass market that sell for $35,000.

 That's because Tesla CEO Elon Musk doesn't want to just sell expensive cars to the world's elite.
 He never did.